Azasakhe/Netflix/FAQ-(Errors).md

 Try reinstall Widevine CDM:<br/>
 Open add-on settings (by context menu on the add-on icon), then go to `Expert` page and choose `InputStream Helper settings`, a new window will be opened, then choose `(Re)install Widevine CDM`.
 When done reboot Kodi or the device.

+#### Are you trying to play videos exported to the Kodi library?

+In this case, you may be playing videos exported from a different Netflix profile than the one selected to play the video.
+Then select the correct Netflix profile.

 _**If these solutions do not work, please do not open an Issue, there are no other known solutions to get around this message.**_

 ### Request failed validation during key exchange